capcom6/android-sms-gateway/README.md

 ## Installation

-You can install app to your device from prebuilt APK or by building from sources.
+You can install app to your device from [prebuilt APK](https://github.com/capcom6/android-sms-gateway/releases).

+### Build Variants

+The project provides two pre-built variants:

+- **Secure (release) build**: Production-ready with strict security configurations.
+This is the recommended build for production deployments.
+- **Insecure build**: For development and testing with cleartext traffic allowed. **This build should never be used in public environments.**

 ### Prerequisites